achrafkeddour/linux-formation/chapter-2/file1.md

 The term **operating system** applies to any **software that is booted and controls a device**, whether it's a basic set-top box or a powerful supercomputer.

+---
 Servers generally run as a CLI, which **frees up resources** for the real purpose of the computer: serving information to clients
+Servers typically sit in a rack and share a keyboard and monitor with many other computers (remote access)